LizEve/LSU_Herbarium_Imaging_Scripts/Setup.md

 #### 1.4 Link `renameimage.exe` to EOS

-- EOS needs to link directly to `renameimage.exe`, so that when a photograph is taken, EOS passes the default file name to `renameimage.exe`.
+- EOS needs to link directly to `renameimage.exe`, so that when a photograph is taken; EOS passes the default file name to `renameimage.exe`.
 For each photo taken `renameimage.exe` will open and provide a window to rename the file manually or with a barcode reader.
 - Open EOS - Preferences > Linked Software > Register > Browse
   - Click **Preferences**
   - Click **Linked Software**